flix/flix/doc/Semantics.md

 ## Model-theoretic Semantics ##

-A Flix program is P is a finite set of rules.
-Rules take the form of horn clauses.
+A Flix program P is a finite set of rules.
+A rule is a horn clause and has the general shape:
+A1 <= A2, ..., An where H, A, and B are predicate symbols.

 A model M of P is an interpretation.